-Shaver’s Creek’s Outdoor School is a four-day, residential program that provides upper-elementary school students from Centre, Huntingdon, Mifflin, and surrounding counties with a positive outdoor education experience.
+Shaver’s Creek’s Outdoor School is a four-day, residential program for school groups that provides upper-elementary school students from Centre, Huntingdon, Mifflin, and surrounding counties with a positive outdoor education experience.
 For more than 50 years, Outdoor School has provided exceptional environmental education programs to students through hands-on lessons and guided exploration of the natural world, with a curriculum that supports the Pennsylvania education standards for Environment & Ecology.

 Outdoor School (ODS) has both a fall and a spring season.
 Spring is typically six to seven weeks beginning in early April and ending in mid-May.
 The fall season is typically six weeks beginning in late September and running through October.
 A week of ODS usually runs from Tuesday through Friday, and is held at Camp Blue Diamond in Petersburg, Pennsylvania (about 20 miles south of State College).

 For more information, contact Outdoor School director Ellen Will by email or call the center at 814-863-2000.

 Purpose and Mission of Outdoor School

 The purpose of Outdoor School is to provide children with environmental experiences that nurture the knowledge, skills, and values necessary to improve their quality of life.
 By offering activities that promote a healthy self-image, provide clear understandings of the earth’s natural systems, and foster an emotional bond to the natural world, Outdoor School strives to guide children toward healthy and harmonious relationships with other people and the earth.